All Episodes

 Paul Bedard of the Washington Examiner uncovered a document of 80 pages.

-It's 80 page talking points titled Preventing Gun Violence Through Effective Messaging.
+It's 80-page talking points titled Preventing Gun Violence Through Effective Messaging.

 And it's written by three Democrat political operatives.

-And I I took a James Taranto at the best of the web today, the Wall Street Journal, also highlighted this.
+And I took James Taranto at the best of the web today, the Wall Street Journal, also highlighted this, what Paul Bedard at the Washington Examiner had found.

 And when you go through this, what you have here is the Democrat playbook in print in black and white.